microsoft/sqlworkshops/SQLGroundToCloud/README.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="./graphics/textbubble.png"> <h2>About this Workshop</h2>

-Welcome to this Microsoft solutions workshop on SQL Server in both on-premise, in-cloud and hybrid solutions.
+Welcome to this Microsoft solutions workshop on SQL Server in on-premise, in-cloud and hybrid solutions.
 In this one-day workshop, you'll gain a deep understanding on the latest SQL Server engine and how you can use it to solve real-world challenges.

 The modules in this workshop lead you through conceptual and hands-on topics ranging from the newest technical features in SQL Server to its implementation in all platforms it runs on.
 You'll learn not only specific